networknt/light-doc/content/service/router/artifact.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-When considering using light-router to assist client that cannot leverage client.jar to access APIs deployed in the cloud you have two options for deployment artifacts.
-With each of the following option, you have to provide config files and pass them as a directory to the light-router.
+When considering using light-router to assist the client that cannot leverage client.jar to access APIs deployed in the cloud you have two options for deployment artifacts.
+With each of the following option, you have to provide config files and pass them as a directory to the light-router or as Kubernetes Secret to the container.

 ### Docker